AdheDwi/mcommerce/README.md

-# DheBoilerplate
+# MiniCommerce

-Dhe Next.js 8 Boilerplate
+with Dhe Next.js 8 Boilerplate

+# Note

+- For manual login, there is no validation yet, so you can use any email and password
+- Cart data is stored in cookies, so the first time you log in is empty
+- Delete cart data manually from local storage

 Prerequisites
 Node.js (v10 or higher)
 npm (v6.5 or higher)

 What's Inside?
 Next.js (React.js with superpower)

 Custom server (Express)